dmitrylesin-official/kaggle_datasets/Housing Prices/README.md

 ## 🧐 Model Building & Evaluation

-We used GradientBoostingRegressor from sklearn.ensemble, with hyperparameter tuning via GridSearchCV.
+We use GradientBoostingRegressor and GridSearchCV for tuning:
 ```python
 params = [{
     'n_estimators': [30, 50, 70],